2025/11/13

 Breadcrumbs navigation

-At the official opening ceremony, Grand Duke Guillaume V of Luxembourg and his wife Stéphanie received an exceptional gift from the Moser glassworks – a hand-cut, richly engraved Belvedere bowl and glasses from the Art Nouveau-inspired Paul collection, all adorned with the Grand Ducal coat of arms.
-Both artworks were created in the noble alexandrite shade, a colour that shifts depending on the light and ranks among the most exclusive hues in Moser crystal.
+At the official opening ceremony, Grand Duke Guillaume V of Luxembourg and his wife Stéphanie received an exceptional gift from the Moser glassworks: a hand-cut, richly engraved Belvedere bowl and glasses from the Art Nouveau-inspired Paul collection, all adorned with the Grand Ducal coat of arms.
+Both artworks were created in the elegant alexandrite shade, a colour that shifts depending on the light and stands amongst the most exclusive hues in Moser crystal.
 The gift from the Moser glassworks also carried a symbolic meaning, as it was intended as a congratulatory gesture.
-Grand Duke Guillaume V had, shortly before the opening of the biennale in October 2025, ascended the Luxembourg throne.
+Grand Duke Guillaume V had ascended the Luxembourg throne shortly before the opening of the biennale in October 2025.

 The masterful engraving on the Belvedere bowl was created by engraver Roman Chalupka, who presented his craft at the biennale to both the general public and industry experts.
-His meticulous work — defined by an exceptional attention to detail and strong artistic expression — stood out as one of the highlights of the Czech participation.
+His meticulous work—defined by an exceptional attention to detail and strong artistic expression — stood out as one of the highlights of the Czech Republic’s participation.

-Mrs Barbara Karpetová, the Ambassador of the Czech Republic to Luxembourg
+Mrs Barbara Karpetová, Ambassador of the Czech Republic to Luxembourg

-The 2025 De Mains De Maîtres Biennale, held from 19–24 November in the iconic building of the State Bank of Luxembourg, offered a representative cross-section of Czech glassmaking, ceramics, jewellery, textile art and design.
-Moser showcased a peacock vase with delicate engraving by Tomáš Lesser — recipient of the French Order of Arts and Letters — alongside the brutalist Magnus vase designed by Moser’s Creative Director Jan Plecháč, and the Microcosmos vase featuring engraving based on the artwork of illustrator Michal Bačák.
+The 2025 De Mains De Maîtres Biennale, held from November 19–24 in the iconic State Bank of Luxembourg, offered a representative cross-section of Czech glassmaking, ceramics, jewellery, textile art and design.
+Moser showcased a peacock vase with delicate engraving by Tomáš Lesser — recipient of the France’s Ordre des Arts et des Lettres — alongside the brutalist Magnus vase designed by Moser’s Creative Director Jan Plecháč, and the Microcosmos vase featuring an engraving based on the artwork of illustrator Michal Bačák.

 The Czech Republic’s participation in the De Mains De Maîtres Biennale not only significantly strengthened the international prestige of Czech craftsmanship, but also reinforced cultural and economic ties between the two countries.
-The biennale reaffirmed that handmade work, tradition and artistic craft maintain an irreplaceable role in the modern world — and that the Czech Republic truly stands among the global elite in this field.
+The biennale reaffirmed that handmade work, tradition and artistry maintain an irreplaceable role in the modern world.
+And that the Czech Republic truly stands amongst the global elite in this field.

 Moser Export Manager Lenka Karonis with the Grand Ducal couple